kube-burner/kube-burner/docs/index.md

 # What's this?

 Kube-burner is a tool aimed at stressing kubernetes clusters.
-The main functionallity it provides can be summareized these three steps:
+The main functionallity it provides can be summarized in these three steps:

 - Create/delete the objects declared in the jobs.
 - Collect desired on-cluster prometheus metrics.